sharnoff/sincount/README.md

 # Arguments

 - File: A required argument - this is where the counts will be logged.
-- delay: '-d' or '--delay'.
+- delay: '--delay \<TIME\>'.
 Specifies the number of milliseconds to wait between successive syncs of the file.
 - no-trim: '--no-trim'.
 Does not trim whitespace from reading each line (note that this will result in trailing newline characters)
+- start: '--start=\<FILE\>'.
+Starts the with an existing count json file.
+Will allow this file to be absent by default, which can be configured with 'force-file'
+- force-file: '--force-file'.
+Requires that the start file exist